-Availability: Organicville Salad Dressings are sold in both shelf-stable and refrigerated bottles.
-Look for them at natural food stores like Sprouts and Whole Foods.
+- Availability: Organicville Salad Dressings are sold at natural food stores like Sprouts and Whole Foods, and at the Kroger family of stores.
 You can also order it online from Amazon or Vitacost.

-Dietary Notes: By ingredients, Organicville Salad Dressings are dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, vegan, and vegetarian.
-They’re also Whole30 approved.*
+- Dietary Notes: By ingredients, Organicville Salad Dressings are dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, vegan, and vegetarian.
+Most varieties are also soy-free.*

 *Always read the ingredient and nutrition statement prior to consumption.
 Ingredients, processes, and labeling are subject to change at any time for any company or product.
 Contact the company to discuss their manufacturing processes if potential allergen cross-contamination is an issue for you.
 No food product can be guaranteed “safe” for every individual’s needs.
 You should never rely on ingredient and allergen statements alone if dealing with a severe food allergy.